mgorav/RecordService-DockerJenkinsPortainerStageMonitorAws/README.md

    The class RecordApis implements above APIs.

-## Nike Record Service Querying
+##  Record Service Querying

-For querying support Nike Record Service uses [RSQL](https://github.com/jirutka/rsql-parser) (refer to package com.nike.record.rsql).
+For querying support  Record Service uses [RSQL](https://github.com/jirutka/rsql-parser) (refer to package com..record.rsql).
 This framework provides query based DSL.
 For querying multiple records, this DSL can be passed as a query parameter - "search".RSQL is integrated using following classes:

 1) RecordRsqlVisitor
 2) RsqlBuilder